recepcanaltinbag/Bioinformatics/README.md

 - Gene Alignment with Dynamic Programming
 - Hidden Markov Model with Viterbi Algorithm to find GC rich regions in DNA
 - Burrows - Wheeler Transform to find matches
+- Gene annotation visualization of GFF Files with using pyGUI, GFF Parser, Biopython and DnaFeaturesViewer